Diagram of blind thrust fault. Image credit: Stephen Nelson, Tulane University).

 The fault plane is the planar (flat) surface along which there is slip during an earthquake.
 The fault trace is the intersection of a fault with the ground surface; also, the line commonly plotted on geologic maps to represent a fault.

-A fault scarp is a cliff or steep slope that sometimes forms along the fault at the surface.
+A fault scarp is a cliff or steep slope formed directly by movement along a fault and representing the exposed surface of the fault before modification by erosion and weathering.
 Fault gouge is crushed and ground-up rock produced by friction between the two sides when a fault moves.

 Slip is the relative displacement of formerly adjacent points on opposite sides of a fault, measured on the fault surface.
 The slip rate is how fast the two sides of a fault are slipping relative to one another, as determined from geodetic measurements, from offset man-made structures, or from offset geologic features whose age can be estimated.
 It is measured parallel to the predominant slip direction or estimated from the vertical or horizontal offset of geologic markers.